“I’ll prove it to you!” exclaims Jack Kosakowski.

 I recognize the latter, in particular, is a deeply uncomfortable recommendation for many businesses.

-Getting first-hand feedback on the reasons for failure is something we do infrequently, either as people or as organisations.
+Unfortunately, getting first-hand feedback on the reasons for failure is something we do infrequently, either as people or as organisations.

 However, this is critical.